-The Public Health Service (PHS) Commissioned Officers Foundation (COF) is seeking Nominations for the 2014 Carruth Wagner and Mabel May Wagner Awards.
+The PHS Commissioned Officers Foundation is seeking Nominations for the 2014 Carruth Wagner and Mabel May Wagner Awards.
 Deadline for submission of Nominations: March 21, 2014.
 For further details and criteria, click on the link here.

 The University of Maryland School of Public Health released a study commissioned by the PHS Commissioned Officers Foundation regarding the value of the USPHS Commissioned Corps to the mission of the Department of Health and Human Services and national priorities.
 Click here for the short version and click here for the full version of the report called, "The USPHS Commissioned Corps: A Study on Value and Contributions to the DHHS Mission and National and Global Health Priorities and Initiatives."